nikkNizz/Drawish/README.md

 #### Color management
 From the [Image->Colors] menu you can perform additional operations on colors.
 You can create a color by entering rgb values ​​from the keyboard, create gradients and replace pixels based on complex options.
+You can also get the hexadecimal value of the color.
 [video](https://drive.google.com/file/d/1PJ-7u52q-H2AVHOg521qymgIlQxkHiOt/view?usp=sharing)
 [video](https://drive.google.com/file/d/1A_yMq7SHWH1n-Yu3GsRULe9LDZ2Vc3gg/view?usp=sharing)